 I love its quiet power.

-I love that it’s got a tiny little runner, dwarfed by sky scrapers, but your eye goes straight to him.
+I love the tiny little runner, even though he’s dwarfed by sky scrapers your eye goes straight to him.

 I love that the runner is a silhouette, he’s unrecognisable so you put yourself in his shoes.